tejomayk/ML_algorithms/src/linear_regression/README.md

 28th October 2025
 - Fixed a small, silly error in the `fit_normal` method where I was calling a tuple instead of indexing it.
 Surprised that Gemini didn't catch it.
 - Added a sanity-check demo notebook to test the methods in the `LinearRegression` class.
+- Implemented L2 regularization.
+I feel like the code is becoming quite messy, and the way I handled the `l2_term` in `fit_normal` doesn't seem elegant.
+Maybe the next step is to improve the readability of the code.